nicooprat/Css2Less/README.md

 ### Credits

-This service use css2less library which is a ruby library refactored and Gemified by [Thomas Pierson](https://github.com/thomaspierson/libcss2less) and based on a script initially written by [Marcin Kulik](https://github.com/sickill/css2less).
+This service use the Css2Less library which is a ruby library refactored and Gemified by [Thomas Pierson](https://github.com/thomaspierson/libcss2less) and based on a script initially written by [Marcin Kulik](https://github.com/sickill/css2less).

 This website interface was created by [Nico Prat](https://twitter.com/#!/nicooprat) and [Thomas Pierson](http://thomaspierson.fr/) under AGPL-3 an licence.